/* Scenario metadata

 <div class="restart">

-<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $declared to false>><<set $nogyro to false>><<set $divertedTo to "">><</link>>
+<<link "Return to Start" "Start">><<set $badchoices to 0>><<set $declared to false>><<set $nogyro to false>><<set $divertedTo to "">><<set $alt to "">><<set $minsApt to "">><<set $ground to "">><</link>>

 </div>Your hand goes to the standby attitude indicator, the little square to the top-left of the PFD.
 The SAM is showing wings level, two degrees nose up, which is exactly what you had trimmed.
-Airspeed 130 on the PFD airspeed tape — still good; the ADC is alive.
+Airspeed 130 on the PFD airspeed tape, still good.
+The ADC is alive.
 Altimeter 7,000.
 VSI zero.

 The attitude display on the PFD is a red X. The HSI is a red X. The turn rate indicator is gone.
 The little green "HDG" and "TRK" labels are grayed.
-The magenta course line on the MFD map is still there, still correct — the GPS is fine, and the MFD still has its own ADAHRS feed for map purposes, but the PFD attitude reference is gone.
+The magenta course line on the MFD map is still there, still correct.
+The GPS is fine, and the MFD still has its own ADAHRS feed for map purposes, but the PFD attitude reference is gone.

 You remember, dimly, that your G1000 is a single-AHRS installation.
 There is no reversionary mode that will magically bring it back.
 What you have is: SAM (attitude, self-contained), standby airspeed (pneumatic), standby altimeter (pneumatic), whiskey compass (magnetic), PFD airspeed and altitude tape (ADC-driven, still valid), GPS position on the MFD, all comms.